 Prepare the king prawns by removing the outer shell and, head and tail, run a knife down the back and pull out the black vein.
 Set aside.
 This is unnecessary if you use small peeled prawns.

 Heat the coconut oil in a large heavy pan or wok.
 Add the garlic and stir fry for half a minute then add the prawns.
 Continue to stir fry till the prawns are pink all the way through and starting to brown a bit.
 Add the mange tout, bean sprouts and carrots and stir fry for about 5 mins.
 Add the sherry and stir fry till it’s evaporated.
 Add the noodles and toss together.
 Add the sesame oil and, the optional maple syrup and the soy sauce and season with salt and pepper to taste.
-Continue to stir fry for a minute and serve sprinkled with the chopped spring onions.
+Continue to stir fry for a minute and serve sprinkled with the chopped spring onions and more soya sauce to taste.